Brain-Like Processing Pathways Form in Models With Heterogeneous Experts: What Causes Pathways to Form?

 \section{What Causes Pathways to Form?}

 In this section, we investigate the conditions under which pathways form between layers of heterogeneous experts.
 We set three criteria to determine whether pathways have formed:

-\begin{enumerate} \item Pathways should be \textbf{consistent} with respect to tasks, meaning that when two models are trained to solve the same tasks, they should have structurally similar pathways. \item Pathways should be \textbf{self-sufficient}, meaning that when experts outside of a pathway are removed, then the model's overall performance should remain largely intact. \item Pathways should be \textbf{distinct}, meaning that several different pathways should be reused to solve groups of similar tasks. \end{enumerate}
+\begin{enumerate} \item Pathways should be \textbf{consistent} with respect to tasks, meaning that when two models are trained to solve the same tasks, they should have structurally similar pathways. \item Pathways should be \textbf{self-sufficient}, meaning that when experts outside of a pathway are removed, then the model's overall performance should remain largely intact. \item Pathways should be \textbf{distinct}, meaning that several different pathways should be used to solve groups of tasks with varying characteristics. \end{enumerate}